CircuitVerse/cv-frontend-vue/README.md

 </div>

 # CircuitVerse Frontend Vue
 [CircuitVerse Frontend Vue](https://circuitverse.netlify.app/simulatorvue) is dedicated to enhancing the CircuitVerse platform in several key ways.
-Our primary focus is on decoupling the [CircuitVerse Simulator](https://circuitverse.org/simulator) from the backend, allowing it to function independently and with greater flexibility.
-Additionally, we're working to remove the reliance on jQueryUI, opting for cleaner and more contemporary code practices.
-To improve performance and code readability, we're transitioning from traditional DOM mutations to string-based manipulation.
-Furthermore, we're actively integrating internationalization features to ensure the platform is accessible to users worldwide.
-In summary, our repository aims to elevate the capabilities and user experience of CircuitVerse through targeted improvements and optimizations.
+- **Decoupling the CircuitVerse Simulator**: Allowing it to function independently and with greater flexibility.
+- **Removing jQueryUI**: Opting for cleaner and more contemporary code practices.
+- **Improving Performance**: Transitioning from traditional DOM mutations to string-based manipulation.
+- **Internationalization**: Ensuring the platform is accessible to users worldwide.

 ## Community
 We would love to hear from you!
 We communicate on Slack: